sou3mar/devops-in-practice-workshop/instructions/11-continuous-delivery-gocd.md

 Replace the project ID, and for the `GCLOUD_SERVICE_KEY` use the output we saved from Exercise 9 (Terraform apply).

-After we click "SAVE", go back to the "Job Settings" tab and configure the Elastic Profile Id field to use the `docker-jdk` profile.
+After we click "Save + Edit Full Config", expand the `build-and-publish` job, click on the "Job Settings" tab and configure the Elastic Agent Profile Id field to use the `docker-jdk` profile.
+Then click the "SAVE" button.

 Before we can test our pipeline, make sure you commit and push all your local changes to your GitHub repository: